 Chapter 3 explains how to identify and acquire reinforcers that the students can purchase with currency at a minimum cost to the teacher.
 The next chapter outlines basic information that is needed to implement any token economy for people who are unfamiliar with the concept.

 Chapter 5 describes in detail the skills needed to operate a currency-based token economy in the classroom, while the next chapter outlines the procedures for setting up and stocking the store and discusses the various responsibilities associated with it.

-cooperative games on social behaviors of adolescents with emotional and behavioral
+context of cooperative games on social behaviors of adolescents with emotional and

 behavioral disorders. - Wolfe, B. D., Dattilo, J., Gast, D. L.